 Fall DHH Regional Teachers Meetings

 The Sensory Support and Assistive Technology Section of the Exceptional Children Division is happy to announce the dates for Fall meetings for Teachers of the Deaf/Hard of Hearing.
-We wanted to get these dates to you as you look ahead to plan for the next school year.
+Registration is now open.

 Please mark your calendars!
 We look forward to seeing you in the Fall, and ENJOY your summer!

 Workshops coming soon!!!

 September 21,2014 Fun and Fundraiser for CCCDP/CASTLE!

 Southern Village - On the Green

 Greenville Participants will learn about how, when, and why ongoing assessment of students with hearing loss is important and how to select the most appropriate assessment tools for progress monitoring.
 Participants will have the opportunity to learn how to administer several assessments pertaining to language and vocabulary.